GrinonBarrett/Taksidos/Core Rules/5=Vehicles/Mounts/Hippalectryon.md

 -----

 **Limited Flight Capacity**: A hippalectryon can only fly for a number of minutes equal to 5 + [Fort] bonus between rests.
 Flying with a medium load counts as double the time.
-Flying with a heavy load counts as quadruple the load.
+Flying with a heavy load counts as quadruple time.

 **Flyby Trample**: If the hippalectryon tramples a foe while flying, they may choose to inflict a cutting attack in place of a crushing attack.